Today I’m sharing a list of tips for taking toddlers to Disneyland.

 This is SO important.
 I was absolutely maniacal about applying and reapplying sunscreen on both myself and the girls all day, but I still wish I remembered to bring our hats.
 It got really bright and hot in the afternoon and it would have been helpful to have the extra protection.

 Like I always say: the girls don’t need a change of clothes UNLESS I forget to pack one.
 You just never know–spilled food, potty accident if we couldn’t find the bathroom in time, etc. For what it’s worth, I think Zara has the cutest Disney stuff.
+You might also want to bring extra socks and bandaids.

 I love these Usborne sticker books for travel, and these came in handy while we were waiting for food throughout the day.
+We also always bring coloring stuff for the girls when we travel.

 Park the stroller once in each land.
 This might be obvious but I still think it’s helpful.
 Just park it once and avoid loading and reloading everyone between rides.